Why Do INFJs Get Ignored? (5 Surprising Reasons)

 Perhaps, because it has been a while that they felt someone was really listening to them and trying to understand them sincerely.

-Yet, the INFJ risks getting its own needs ignored by others and by the INFJ itself by this tenacious tendency of fading into the background when in a group.
+Yet, the INFJ risks getting its own needs ignored by others and by the INFJ itself due to this tenacious tendency of fading into the background when in a group.

 4. INFJs might get ignored, because others can’t figure them out